Currently, all of our storytimes are virtual. We can't wait to talk, sing, read, write, and play with you in person again when it's safe.

-Below are some of the songs and rhymes we regularly share in storytime.
-Try singing and moving to them at home!
+Try singing and moving to these storytime favorites at home!
 Singing and rhyming build children's listening skills and help them hear that words are made up of smaller sounds.

 Further down, you'll find a video playlist of librarians performing songs and fingerplays in Spanish.